Got Old Newspapers? 3 Simple Ways to Turn Them Into Extra Money

-Of course, you aren’t likely to have tens of thousands of papers “carefully stored in a climate-controlled environment” like AnyDate.com has, so you might not be able to copy their business model.
+Of course, you aren’t likely to have tens of thousands of papers “carefully stored in a climate-controlled environment” like AnyDate.com has, so you might not be able to copy its business model.
 What do you do if you just have a dozen old newspapers you want to sell?

-Open an account at eBay if you don’t already have one, and list your papers for sale.
+Open an account on eBay if you don’t already have one, and list your papers for sale.
 I searched “newspaper” plus my date of birth and found just one result listed, for $22.34 with shipping.
 Most dates I randomly searched yielded prices between $10 and $20, plus shipping.
-Many dates had zero results when searched — which means that if you have a newspaper from one of those dates, you have no competition when someone searches for it.
+Many dates had zero results — which means that if you have a newspaper from one of those dates, you have no competition when someone searches for it.

 You might also have some luck selling old newspapers at an antique consignment shop, but you could wait for years for someone with a particular date of birth to see any given paper and buy it.